ibz0q/lovelace-bg-animation/README.md

 ---

-That's it, if you have a vallid configuration (see below).
+That's it, if you have a valid configuration (see below).
 You should see a background animation immediately.

 ## Usage